sellershut/sellershut-core/README.md

 ### Users Features

-These features are related to the types and functionalities used by the users-service
+These features are related to the types and functionalities used by the [users-service](https://github.com/sellershut/users-service)

 - **`users`**: Enables the `User` type definition
 - **`rpc-client-users`**: Generates gRPC client implementation
     - Implicitly enables the `users` feature
 - **`rpc-server-users`**: Generates a gRPC server implementations
     - Implicitly enables the `users` feature

+### Categories Features

+These features are related to the types and functionalities used by the [categories-service](https://github.com/sellershut/categories-service)

+- **`categories`**: Enables the `Category` type definition and pagination utilities
+- **`rpc-client-categories`**: Generates gRPC client implementation
+    - Implicitly enables the `categories` feature
+- **`rpc-server-categories`**: Generates a gRPC server implementations
+    - Implicitly enables the `categories` feature

 ### Common Features